openaddresses/openaddresses/README.md

-# osmlab addresses
+# Addresses

-A repository of tools to retrieve and build an open database of addresses for the world.

-We are just starting: https://github.com/osmlab/addresses/issues?state=open
+A global collection of addresses, open and free to use.
+Join, download and contribute.

-## Installation
+## Downloading

     # node 0.10.x
     # Install
     npm install

-## Use (command line)

     # Test availability of sources
     npm test
     # Download all sources into data/ (needs work)
     npm start

+## Contributing addresses

+- [Open an issue](https://github.com/osmlab/addresses/issues?state=open) and report an address file.
+- Or create a pull request to the [sources](https://github.com/osmlab/addresses/tree/master/sources) directory.

-## Use (module)
+## Use as a module

     var addresses = require('addresses');
     addresses.download({